GermanBrainRot/Project-Galileo/README.md

 #### Why Does This Not Break Things?

 It *does*!
 This is where my work differs from Barandes'.
-The later Barandes, and this is his second big contribution, *also* applies the Born rule whenever it is meaningful - because his cartesian configuration space makes it simple for him (and me) to do so.
+The later Barandes, and this is his second big contribution, *also* applies the Born rule whenever it is meaningful - because his Cartesian configuration space makes it simple for him (and me) to do so.
 He deserves credit for that!
 But, maybe confused by much more complicated math than mine, he presents this as something that is in complete harmony with existing Quantum mechanics when it is clearly not (Kraus recognized that!).
 How can you add the Born rule to the Feynman picture (which is equivalent to the Schrödinger equation) and *not* change the dynamics?
 You just did, champ (I just did it with less metaphysics)!
 That's a huge success, and it is philosophically grounded.

 But the change is empirically *subtle*.